pgorman/dangerjaunt/dangerjaunt.md

 Make deadly traps obvious.
 What the trap does and its trigger beg investigation, but telegraph its presence to the players.
 Foreshadow a room that fills with poison gas, for example, with an acrid smell and faint hissing noise;
-players who fail to cautiously pursue those hints (or retreat from the room) can't complain about a save-or-die roll after they turn the dogging wheel on the opposite door, only to find both doors sealed and green steam gushing from nozzles in the ceiling.
+players who fail to cautiously pursue those hints (or retreat from the room) can't complain about a save-or-die roll after they turn the dogging wheel on the opposite door, to find both doors sealed and green steam gushing from nozzles in the ceiling.

 Make gotcha traps --- poison needles in door knobs or faux floors that drop characters into pits without warning --- inflict only minor damage or temporary penalties, like 1--3 HP damage or double-vision for a day (-1 to hit).

 Tricks differ from traps in that they befuddle players rather than harming characters.
-Tricks might be as simple as a false door, or as sophisticated as an imperceptively revolving room that opens onto different hallways depending on its orientation.
+Tricks might be as simple as a false door, or as sophisticated as an imperceptibly revolving room that opens onto different hallways depending on its orientation.
 Tricks include puzzles, riddles, and nonsense, like a sliding tile game built into a dungeon floor that the characters must arrange to show a picture of an open door, or a verse inscribed on a wall that the players complete by following the rhyme scheme.

 ### Wandering Monster List Making List ###

 1. Traveling: 1.
 To/from elsewhere on current level 2.
 To/from level above 3.
 To/from level below 4.
 To/from surface 5.
 Very secret passage 6.
 By magic
 2. Escorting: 1.
 Slaves 2.
 Enemy captives 3.
 Friendly VIP 4.
 Criminals 5.
 Livestock 6.
 Diplomatic mission
 3. Delivering: 1.
 News (individual notification) 2.
 News (proclamation) 3.
-Flyering 4. tribute (paying) 5.
+Flyering 4.
+Tribute (paying) 5.
 Tribute (collecting) 6.
 Foodstuffs 7.
 Threats 8.
 Weapons 9.
 Intelligence/maps 10.
 Raw material (ore, clay, wool, hides, dyes, lumber, bones/antlers, plant fiber)
 4. Patrolling/hunting: 1.
 Searching for intruders 2.
 Searching for lost fellows 3.
 Hunting food 4.
 Sport hunting
 5. Raiding: 1.
 To/from raid property on same level 2.
 To/from raid property on level above 3.
 To/from raid property on level below 4.
 To/from freeing of friendly captives 5.
 To/from kidnapping enemies 6.
 To/from raid counting coup, pulling pranks, or making mischief
 6. Labor: 1.
 Decorating 2.
 Structural repairs (doors, beams, bridges, stairs) 3.
 Setting/fixing traps 4.
 Demolition/renovation 5.
 Mining 6.
 Harvesting 7.
 Cleaning 8.
 Crafting 9.
 Cooking 10.
 Brewing